iltommi/qdb-documentation/source/api/nodejs.rst

       :param string alias: the alias of the integer in the database.
       :returns: the Integer

-  .. js:function:: queue (string alias)
+  .. js:function:: deque (string alias)

-      Creates a Queue associated with the specified alias.
+      Creates a Deque associated with the specified alias.
 No query is performed at this point.

-      :param string alias: the alias of the queue in the database.
+      :param string alias: the alias of the deque in the database.
-      :returns: the Queue
+      :returns: the Deque

   .. js:function:: set (string alias)